Shia Islam in the Indian subcontinent: Notable Shias of Pakistan

-Muhammad Ali Jinnah, the Quaid-e-Azam ("the Great Leader"), the founder of the state of Pakistan, was born into a Shia Ismaili family although later in life he followed Twelver Shia Islam.
+Muhammad Ali Jinnah, the Quaid-e-Azam ("the Great Leader"), the founder of Pakistan, was born into a Shia family.
+Some claim that he practiced the Sunni school of thought later in life, however, after his death, his sister Fatima Jinnah asked the court to execute Jinnah's will under Shia Islamic law.
+Liaquat Ali Khan and Fatima Jinnah both asserted in a joint affidavit that Jinnah was Shia.
+However, Jinnah's grandnephew, Liaquat H. Merchant, writes that "the Quaid was not a Shia; he was also not a Sunni, he was simply a Muslim."

 While in past few decades, to address the legal needs and political support of the Shi'a population in Pakistan, organisations like Tehrik-e-Jafaria Pakistan and Imamia Students Organisation were formed, while Sipah-e-Muhammad Pakistan, a Shia militant group, was formed to deter the militancy against Shias by Sipah-e-Sahaba Pakistan as well as Lashkar-e-Jhangvi, Deobandi militant groups.
 Although the Sunni and Shia Muslims usually coexist peacefully, sectarian violence is carried out sporadically by radical groups.